hortonworks/cloudbreak/README.md

 Replace `<VAULT_ROOT_TOKEN>` with the value of `VAULT_ROOT_TOKEN` from the `Profile` file.

-then add these field to the environment variables:
+then add these entries to the environment variables (the same values the you set in Profile):
 ```
 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=